 Event Date(s): Thursday, January 13, 2022 - 09:00am PST to Sunday, January 16, 2022 - 02:00pm PST

 We are pleased to announce the 1st Virtual Hackathon for Developing CURES in Antibody Engineering.
 This event will take place January 13-16th, 2022.
-Applications are due by November 5th.
+We are extending the application date - Applications are due by November 19th.

 This work is funded by a grant from the National Science Foundation's Advanced Technological Education program (DUE 2055036) and is being carried out in collaboration with the NIH Office of Data Science Strategy.